10GoutamSharma7/GDEMO/README.md

 # GDEMO
-this is my demo for git and git hub class
+This is my demo for git and git hub class.